anchitjain1234/anchitjain1234.github.io/about.md

 ---
 Hi there,

 I am Anchit Jain.
 I graduated from [Birla Institute of Technology and Science Pilani][bits] (BITS PILANI), Pilani Campus in 2017 majoring in Computer Science and Economics.
+I am currently working as a  Software Engineer in Samsung R&D Institute Bangalore.

 You could check my résumé [here][resume].